Qazaroth/PGet/README.md

 ## Introduction
 PGet is essentially just a python port for BGet, but now, it's BGet but for Python.
 It's a tool for handling Python scripts and files.
-It is built to help script writers and users alike to easily download, update and remvoe scripts.
+It is built to help script writers and users alike to easily download, update and remove scripts.

 ## Features
 1. Download scripts from the PGet server: The scripts are vetted and sorted by us.
 As of now, the selection are few but